Why you need a PPC/Ad Specialist

-PPC Risk Management
+Risk Management

 Quality Score for PPC Ads

-But what is a Quality Score?
+So, what exactly is a Quality Score?

 Moreover, quality score also affects how much you pay for an ad.
 A higher score means you are probably meeting the client’s needs.
 Therefore, Google will charge you less for the ad click.